Efficient sampling approaches based on generalized Golub-Kahan methods for large-scale hierarchical Bayesian inverse problems: Numerical results

 Next, to examine whether the MCMC chain is in equilibrium, we perform the Geweke test on the individual $\lambda$ and $\delta$ chains.
-Here we compare the mean of the first $10\%$ of samples, denoted $\mu_{10}$ to the mean of the last $50\%$, denoted $\mu_{50}$, and either accept or reject the null hypothesis, $H_0: \mu_{10}=\mu_{50}$.
-For $p$ values close to 1, there is strong evidence that the chain is in equilibrium.
+Here, we compare the mean of the first $10\%$ of samples, denoted $\mu_{10}$, to the mean of the last $50\%$, denoted $\mu_{50}$, and either accept or reject the null hypothesis, $H_0: \mu_{10}=\mu_{50}$.
+For $p$ values close to 1, there is strong evidence that the chain is in equilibrium. \jmc{As a convergence diagnostic,} we use the Gelman-Rubin statistic, denoted as $\widehat{R}$, which compares the variance between multiple chains run in parallel. \jmc{A desired value for} $\widehat{R}$ is close to 1 \cite{gelman_rubin_diag_1992}.
+The cutoff is commonly set at 1.01, but in practice it ranges from 1.003 to 1.1 \cite{Vats_Knudson_2021}.

 Finally, we test the independence of the individual $\lambda$ and $\delta$ chains through autocorrelation functions (ACF), as described in \cite{bardsley2018computational}.
 If the ACF decays to 0 fast enough, this means that there is no correlation between the samples in the individual chains.
-Additionally, we compute the essential (or effective) sample size (ESS) of each chain to show the number of independent samples.
+To estimate the number of independent samples, we compute the effective sample size (ESS), $T_{\rm ESS} =\frac{T}{\tau_{\rm int}},$ where $\tau_{\rm int}$ is the integrated autocorrelation time approximated using Sokal’s adaptive truncated periodogram-estimator \cite{Sokal1997}.

-\subsection{Seismic Tomography}
+\subsection{Seismic tomography}